 Brownie Black Bean Muffins

-Fudgy, chocolatey, and actually good for you.
-Make these brownie black bean muffins for a healthy but delicious dessert.
+Fudgy, flourless, and actually good for you.
+Make these chocolate brownie black bean muffins for a healthy but delicious dessert.

 This post may contain affiliate links.